ram8647/tcseg/readme.md

 The focus of the project is to create a Monte-Carlo cellular-level model of the process of segmentation in an arthropod.

 There are three main source files that make up the Simulation.
-These are typically found in the /Simulation folder of a ComputCell project.
+These are typically found in the /Simulation folder of a CompuCell project.
 These are the files that will typically be edited and revised during development.

 *  Simulation/ElongationModel.py -- initialization file